patlinkit/sarlaccpit/README.md

 # sarlaccpit
-A gneeral repository for my public scripts
+A gneeral repository for my public scripts, enjoy!